-Opportunity for Public Comment - Chairman Dale Detmer stated that pursuant to the Open Meetings Act, any person attending this webinar either in person or via webinar broadcast shall be permitted an opportunity to comment.
+Opportunity for Public Comment: Chairman Dale Detmer stated that pursuant to the Open Meetings Act, any person attending this webinar shall be permitted an opportunity to comment.
 Questions during the rest of the meeting are reserved for Board members.
 If questions arise during the meeting, they can be raised with an appropriate staff member after the meeting by calling IMEA's main number at 217-789-4632 and being directed by the operator at that time.
-He then asked if anyone from the public would like to make a comment.
-Hearing no requests for public comment, Chairman Detmer proceeded with the meeting.
+He then asked if anyone from the public would like to make a comment and hearing none, he proceeded with the meeting.